On October 23, 2018, the Mega Millions lottery jackpot was 1.6 billion dollars, making it one of the largest lottery jackpots in history.

 And then, when it seems we are all out of fantasies and dreams and plans for our imaginary cash, there is a lull in the conversation when invariably the question is raised.
 If you had a billion dollars in your bank account today, would you show up for work in the morning?

-“Of course we would,” one intern quips without missing a beat.
+“Of course, we would,” one intern quips without missing a beat.
 “You can’t buy this,” she says, “you think you can buy a medical license?
-That you can buy helping people like we do.
+That you can buy helping people as we do.
 Do you think you can buy the knowledge we have?
 No,” she says, “no, you can’t.”

 As I trudge towards the hospital down my usual route, I am reminded of a dream I used to have.
 One that I find myself living.
 Not only did I get into medical school (something I wanted desperately), I finished.
 My diploma is sitting on my desk (unframed and barely rescued from yesterday’s spilled coffee) but never mind.
 Here we are, living what was once only just a dream.
 A crazy idea made real.